NVIDIA/nvindex-cloud/README.md

 export NVINDEX_IMAGE="https://marketplace.gcr.io/nvidia-nvidx/nvindex:${TAG}"
 ```

-Create a new certificate (if you have your own, skip this step:
+IF you have your own certificate, skip this step.
+Otherwise create a new certificate:

 ```shell
 openssl req -x509 -nodes -days 365 -newkey rsa:2048 \